 The same problem doesn’t seem to happen with fruit.
 But for many reasons, toddlers all of a sudden determine they don’t like vegetables without even trying them!
 Ahhh the joys of parenthood!

-So what can you do if your picky eater has given up eating vegetables?
+Vegetables for picky eaters: What can you do if your child has given up eating vegetables?

 1 It is a phase and this too shall pass